AyeitsAlex21/Traveling-Sales-Person/README.txt

    the same place.
 It does so via a genetic algorithm that pulls information from Google Maps.

 Subdirectories:
-  There are two subdirectories within the master folder:
+  There is one subdirectory within the master folder:
-  1) GenAlgo -- this folder contains all of the files for the genetic algorithm, as well as the google maps API file that makes the actual requests.
-  2) webapp -- this folder contains two folders containing all the files of the web application
+  1) webapp -- this folder contains two folders containing all the files of the program
-     i) api -- this folder contains...
+     i) api -- this folder contains all of the genetic algorithm files along with the Google Maps API request file. __pycache__ is from the python interpreter.
+The Dockerfile is the file used to create the container in Docker ii) website -- this folder contains all of the web application folders.
+It contains a templates folder, which contains all of the .html files that are the content of the web application.
+There is another Dockerfile for a second container.
+There is also a website.py file for Flask

 TODO:
 v.
 Necessary steps to compile the source code and run the program vi.
 Any additional required setup vii.
-Software dependencies such as the version of the compiler viii.
-A brief description of what is in each subdirectory in the directory structure
+Software dependencies such as the version of the compiler